ilyriyuu/ilyriyuu/README.md

 ^_^

-i really dont feel like making a strawpage or anything like that,, or even decorating my github. this will be just a simple introduction
+i'm not really sure if i should decorate my github since this is really just a simple introduction, but i'll consider it.

 you can call me sev, i go by any pronouns, it really doesn't matter what you call me.